Brightsong1/dresser/README.md

 Send one or more photos with an optional caption.
 The bot will:
 Process the photos and generate enhanced images for each scene.
-Show you the generated and enhanced images.
+Display the generated and enhanced images.
 Create and send a video based on the images and caption.